MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/data-residency-eu-geo.md

 - If your network is in the EU, you'll see **Yammer network activated in the EU Geo**.

-- if your network is in the US, you'll see **Yammer network activated in the US Geo**.
+- If your network is in the US, you'll see **Yammer network activated in the US Geo**.

 ## See also